Island Hopping Near Kota Kinabalu — Complete Guide

 Budget Summary

-TARP day trip: RM147-552/person.
+For a TARP day trip, budget the boat fare plus the Sabah Parks conservation fee set out above, plus anything you add on.
 Semporna 4D3N all-inclusive budget: RM864/person.
 Lankayan 2 nights: MYR2,725 twin-share.
 Mataking per night: RM1,235-1,415.
 Dry season (March-October) is best for all islands.
 Peak visibility: April-June.
 Sweet spot: April-May midweek.